However, when they checked her later that evening they found a rash all over her skin and immediately called for an ambulance.

 Her father, Oliver, tells their story.

-“On the 15th September 2010, Isabelle went off to school as a normal seven-year-old but soon came home unwell.”
+“On 15 September 2010, Isabelle went off to school as a normal seven-year-old but soon came home unwell.

-In early 2018, Izzy was invited to the states to present at a TEDX talk on living with disability, watch below:
+In early 2018, Izzy was invited to the states to present at a TEDX talk on living with disability; watch the video below: